-The National Heart Foundation of Australia Postgraduate Medical and Science Research Scholarships (L. R)
+The National Heart Foundation of Australia Postgraduate Medical and Science Research Scholarships (L,R)

-- \$16,364 (science), \$22,250 (medical) plus \$1,200 departmental allowance - 1 year, renewable up to 3 years
+- \$17,637 pa (science), \$23,257 pa (medical) plus \$1,200 departmental allowance - Up to 3 years subject to satisfactory progress

-The scholarship is available for research in cardiovascular function, disease or related problems.
+Scholarships are available to science or medical graduates for research in cardiovascular function, disease or related problems.
 Applicants must usually reside in Australia.
-Medical applications close in mid-May and Science applications close in early October.
+Further information and applications are available from the Medical Director, National Heart Foundation, PO Box 2, Woden ACT 2606.
+Medical Applications close May and Science applications close October.

-The National Tertiary Education Union (NTEU) Scholarship for the Study of Industrial Relations and Unionism in Australian Tertiary Education (L. I. R)
+The National Tertiary Education Union (NTEU) Scholarship for the Study of Industrial Relations and Unionism in Australian Tertiary Education (I,L,R)

-- \$5,000 pa - Up to 3 years
+- \$5,000 pa - · Up to 3 years

-Applicants must have made or intend to make an application for candidacy for a Masters by Research or PhD in a topic which covers some aspect of industrial relations, policy issues and/or unionism related to Australian tertiary education, Applications close in early November.
+Applicants must have made or intend to make an application for candidacy for a Masters by Research or PhD in a topic which covers some aspect of industrial relations, policy issues and/or unionism related to Australian tertiary education.
+Further information is available from NTEU, PO Box 1323, South Melbourne VIC 3205.
+Tel (03) 9254 1910.
+Applications close early November.

-The National Multiple Sclerosis Society of Australia Postgraduate Research Scholarships (L. R)
+The National Multiple Sclerosis Society of Australia Postgraduate Research Scholarships (L,R)

-- Same as NH&MRC scholarship stipends for medical and biomedical graduates - · Up to 2 years
+- Same as NHMRC scholarship stipends for medical and biomedical graduates - Up to 2 years

 Scholarships are available to medical graduates (or to appropriately qualified science graduates or health professionals) enrolled in a postgraduate research degree.
-Applications close in mid-July.
+Applications close mid-July.

-The NSW Ministry for the Arts Scholarships (L, R, C)
+The NSW Ministry for the Arts Scholarships (L)